reagang1997/README/README.md

 ## Usage
 Navigate to the root folder and run the command node ./index.js

-## License
-This product is licensed under the Apache license.

 ## Tests
 To test, run the following command: